-Heatwaves and the human body
+Heatwaves: What do they do to the body and who is at risk?

 It is the temperature our bodies have evolved to work at.

-But as the mercury rises, the body has to work harder to keep its core temperature down.
+But as the weather gets hotter, the body has to work harder to keep its core temperature down.

-So, it opens more blood vessels near the skin to lose heat to our surroundings and starts sweating.
+It opens more blood vessels near the skin to lose heat to our surroundings and starts sweating.

 As the sweat evaporates, it dramatically increases the heat lost from the skin.